The Enemy Within: KPIs Which Are Not Your Friend

 Email Open Rates

 Email open rates can give you an idea of how many people are opening your emails, but can also be misleading and unreliable.
 Open rates can be inflated by factors such as preview panes, image blocking and multiple opens by the same user.
+One way to ensure accurate email open rates is by implementing proper email address validation techniques to filter out any false or duplicate emails.

 They can also be affected by subject lines, sender names or delivery times, which may not reflect the actual content or value of the email.
 Open rates don’t tell you anything about the actions taken after opening the email, such as clicks, replies or conversions, which actually mean something.